raxlab/thies-bin-processor/README.md

 ## Contributions

-For bug reports, requests or other problems please sumbit an issue.
+For bug reports, requests or other problems please feel free to sumbit an issue.

 ## Contact info

 If you have any questions, issues, or comments, you can contact me at:

-* Email: socovacich@uc.cl
+- Email: socovacich@uc.cl
-* Github: @sopadeoliva
+- Github: @sopadeoliva